Yohuru Williams: Career

 Williams is a member of the faculty of University of St. Thomas where he is a nationally recognized expert on social studies pedagogy and history curriculum.
 He began his career as a professor of History at Delaware State University where he also served as Director of Black Studies and Social Studies Education.
 He joined the faculty at Fairfield University in 2005.
 Williams became a full professor in 2012 and then served as the chair of the history department and the director of black studies.
 In 2014, Williams became the associate VP for academic affairs and was awarded the Fairfield University Martin Luther King Jr. Vision Award.
 In 2015, he became the interim dean of the College of Arts and Sciences.

 During a brief leave from Fairfield University, from 2011-2012, Williams served as Vice President for Public Outreach and Community Education at the Jackie Robinson Foundation in New York City.
 Williams continued on as the chief historian for the Jackie Robinson Foundation from 2012 to 2014.

 Williams has made a variety of local and national media appearances, most notably in Stanley Nelson's 2016 documentary "The Black Panthers: Vanguard of the Revolution", as a primary commentator in Ken Burns 2016 PBS documentary "Jackie Robinson" and on the History Channel's online documentary on the World War I "Harlem Hell Fighters."
 In September 2016, he appeared as a guest commentator with Marc Lamont Hill during BET live coverage of the historic opening of the National Museum of African American History and Culture on the National Mall in Washington, DC.
 He is a regular political commentator on the Cliff Kelley Show on WVON, Chicago.
 He is also a frequent writer for The Huffington Post and LA Progressive.

 In 2016, Williams joined the board of directors of the Network for Public Education and the board of trustees of the University of Scranton.

-In 2022, Williams joined the advisory board of Voters of Tomorrow.
+Williams serves on the advisory board of Voters of Tomorrow, an advocacy organization that promotes political engagement among Generation Z.